 The value of traffic enforcement from the air is pilots are essentially taking a speed evaluation of a vehicle over an entire mile, which is different than the officer on the ground using a laser and getting a speed at a specific moment in time, or a short tracking period through radar.
 Also, observing a vehicle over a mile distance allows the pilot to pick out the more severe or aggressive driving violations.

 Since the late 1990s, Targeting Reckless, Intimidating, and Aggressive Drivers, called TRIAD, has been the Patrol’s comprehensive enforcement and media relations program focused on the most dangerous drivers on Ohio roads.
-It is a collective enforcement effort involving the Highway Patrol, local law enforcement agencies, and the media for public awarenes
+It is a collective enforcement effort involving the Highway Patrol, local law enforcement agencies, and the media for public awareness

 The program is generally conducted in and around metropolitan areas because that is often where the most egregious aggressive driving violations occur.
 These behaviors include excessive speed, erratic lane changing, and following too closely.
-Working in conjunction with several ground officers at the same time results in an efficient enforcement method.
+Aviation works in conjunction with several ground officers at the same time results in an efficient enforcement method.

 Enforcement of School Bus and Railroad Crossing Violations